 Looking to save some cash when booking a last-minute flight?
 Try flying into or out of smaller airports.
 You could save a lot of money.

-* **Worth the travel:** Even if it takes a little extra time to get to or from a smaller airport, the cost savings can make it worth it.
+Why this works: Lower fees: Smaller airports often have lower taxes and fees.
+They can cut the total ticket price.
+Budget airlines: Discount airlines like to use secondary airports.
+This means more options for cheap flights.
+Worth the travel: Even if it takes extra time to reach a smaller airport, the savings can make it worthwhile.
 Think of it this way: Would you rather spend an extra hour traveling or hundreds of dollars more on your flight?

-So next time you are booking a flight, especially at the last minute, check out those smaller airports.
+So next time you book a flight, especially at the last minute, check smaller airports.
 You might be surprised at how much you can save.
-Just remember to factor in ground transportation costs to make sure you are really getting the best deal.
-Sometimes, the savings on the flight can be eaten up by expensive taxi or rideshare fares.
-A little planning can really pay off!
+Just remember to factor in ground transportation costs.
+That way, you know you get the best deal.
+Sometimes, flight savings get eaten up by pricey taxi or rideshare fees.
+A little planning pays off.

-Also, be sure to check the flight schedules carefully.
-Because secondary airports aren't as busy, they might have fewer flight options, especially early in the morning or late at night.
-You'll want to be sure the flight times work for your schedule before you book.
-And don't forget to look into parking if you're driving to the airport – parking rates can vary a lot between airports.
+Also, check flight schedules with care.
+Secondary airports are not as busy.
+They might offer fewer flights, especially early morning or late night.
+Make sure the times fit your plans before you book.
+And if you drive to the airport, look into parking.
+Rates can vary a lot between airports.

 9. Be Ready to Book Immediately